AyahNasser/cse15l-lab-reports/README.md

 - ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username
 - cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
 - cat /home/linux/ieng6/cs15lwi23/public/hello.txt
+-

-- What I learned from running some certain commands.
+**What I learned from running some certain commands, and what I founf intersting.**
 - For example, I ran cd ~ command to change the directory to Folder1 (See in the picture below).
 - Another example, I ran ls command as well, which lists the contents of the current directory.
 - One more command that is not on the picture provided below, but I find it very interstring is pwd command.
 Pwd command prints out the current path name you are on.